 People are saying that some areas of the beautiful park were a source of inspiration for the Forbidden Forest.
 I don’t know if the rumors hold any truth, but I certainly felt a lot of Harry Potter vibes when I visited it.

-Also, the uniform of Porto University students (capa e batina) is also said to be an influence for the books, and to be fair it does look a lot like the robes of our beloved characters.
+Also, the uniform of Porto University students (capa e batina) is said to be an influence for the books, and to be fair it does look a lot like the robes of the Hogwarts students.

-Lastly, there’s the beautiful Majestic Cafe, located on Rua Santa Catarina: J. K. Rowling actually said she sometimes worked on the novels in this lovely cafe.
-So why don’t you visit it and imagine how bits of Harry’s magical world came to life while sipping on a coffee?
+Lastly, there’s the beautiful Majestic Cafe, located on Rua Santa Catarina, where J. K. Rowling actually mentioned that she sometimes worked on the novels.
+So why don’t you visit it, order a cup of coffee and imagine how bits of Harry’s magical world came to life there?

 10. Great day trips

 You can plan the day trips yourself, or you can go with a tour for the convenience of not having to worry about transportation.
-Here are some good options:
+Here are some good ones to choose from:

 11. Delicious food